What is a liver transplant?

 You will have a variety of tests done by the transplant center team.
 They will decide

-whether to place your name on a national transplant waiting list.
-The transplant center
+if your name should be placed on a national transplant waiting list.
+The transplant

 The transplant evaluation process includes: